aliwassouf/game-of-three/README.md

 If any player invokes any of the three mentioned endpoints, and it's not their turn, we respond with a message `It's not your turn`.

-If any player reaches (1) we print `You won!` on their console, and we set the game session status to finished.
+If any player reaches (1 / -1) we print `You won!` on their console, and we set the game session status to finished.

 Trying to add/subtract to a session that doesn't exist, or a session that has ended, creates a new session with a new ID.

 ### Automatic
 Invoke [automatic](http://localhost:8080/automatic) for PlayerOne.
-Then invoke `POST http://localhost:8080/start/{number}`, and keep an ey on the console to see the flow of the game.
+Then invoke `POST http://localhost:8080/start/{number}`, and keep an eye on the console of PlayerOne to see the flow of the game.